enginebeast/enginebeast.github.io/_posts/2025-10-03-types_of_bluetoothmodules.md

 comments: true
 ---

-After, I conneted the Bluetooth module with arduino board and started looking for the Bluetooth code on the app's link list.
+After, I connected the Bluetooth module with arduino board and started looking for the Bluetooth code in the app's link list.
 However I couldn't find it.

 At first, I thought I had made an error in my arduino code, or in the circuit wiring, but after some searching I could find another problem.